nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You may locate the Person List at the center-left of `EduMate`.
 This is where you will see all your saved contacts (or sample data if you are trying out for the first time).

-For each contact, you may see the index that `EduMate` has assigned to the contact directly to the left of the contact's display name.
+When viewing your contacts in EduMate, you will notice an index assigned to each contact.
+This index is located directly to the _left_ of the contact's display name, and serves as a unique identifier for each contact in your list.

 <img src="images/UG_ui_pictures/PersonList.svg" style="width:40%;margin:1% 1% 1% 30%">